-However, hiring is a two way street.
+However, hiring is a two-way street.
 Too many times people assume the interviewee should be lucky to just get an offer from the employer.
 And while in some cases that may be true, that is a very selfish way to look at hiring.
 Your position should be just as attractive to the candidate as the candidate’s background is to you the employer.
 What I would like to discuss is the way a passive candidate should be handled, because regardless of the thought process they aren’t for everyone.

 First off, we need to understand that there is very much a mental aspect to hiring.
 Candidates need to be mentally prepared to leave their current job.
-Put yourself in a candidates shoes and think about it.
+Put yourself in a candidate’s shoes and think about it.
 You’ve spent the past year, 2 or more cultivating and developing a way of life.
-From your morning routine, to the friendships you’ve built to the weekly schedule you’ve gotten comfortable with both personally and professionally.
+From your morning routine to the friendships you’ve built to the weekly schedule you’ve gotten comfortable with both personally and professionally.
 By leaving this job you are about to shake all of that up and start all over.
 When you are actively looking for a new job you have mentally separated yourself from all of that.
 You realize the people you see on a regular basis are about to change and your normal routine is about to become a lot different.
-So if you receive a reasonable offer you have accepted change and are ready to move forward.
+So if you receive a reasonable offer you have accepted the change and are ready to move forward.

-As a passive candidate this situation is a lot different.
+As a passive candidate, this situation is a lot different.
 You’re happy with your routine, you think those work relationships you’ve built are going to last forever, and as far as you are concerned there is no reason to disturb all that.
 So it doesn’t just come down to dollars and cents, for you it is about a lot more.

-So if you are sitting there with an open position and thinking you are going to be gunning for a passive candidate, your position better be worth it.
+So if you are sitting there with an open position and thinking you are going to be gunning for a passive candidate, your position better is worth it.
 If it isn’t at market value or you are working with outdated technology you aren’t even in the conversation with passive candidates.

-I pride myself in working with passive candidates.
+I pride myself on working with passive candidates.
 I’m not the foremost expert on it.
 But based on my own numbers from last year 85% of the candidates I worked with were not actively looking for a position when I approached them.
 So I can tell you from experience how difficult it can be to hire one.
 I have been told it all.
-For example one of my candidates was offered an 11K increase in salary and (in their own words) “upward career mobility” but still declined the offer because, as they as said to me, they “felt safe in their current job”.
+For example one of my candidates was offered an 11K increase in salary and (in their own words) “upward career mobility” but still declined the offer because, as they said to me, they “felt safe in their current job”.

 What motivates passive candidates?

 That’s what it comes down to: the candidate has to be mentally ready to make a move.
-And even if they are, your offer better be able to match their needs.
+And even if they are, your offer better is able to match their needs.
 Matching salary and a 401k just doesn’t do it for passive candidates.
 You need to really understand what motivates them.